loopDelicious/viam-control-mmwave-led/README.md

 # Module control-mmwave-led

-Use an mmwave sensor to detect presence and display a visual indicator with an RGB LED.
+The [`presence-detector`](https://app.viam.com/module/joyce/presence-detector) module uses an LD2410C mmwave sensor to detect presence and display a visual indicator with an RGB LED.

 ## Model joyce:control-mmwave-led:mmwave-rgbled